-The Professional Learning Programme (PLP), which was held from the 21st to the 25th August, is designed to strengthen capacity among education specialists and policy makers to better implement education reform.
+The Professional Learning Programme held from 21st to 25th August 2017 is designed to strengthen capacity among education specialists and policy makers to better implement education reform in Asia.

-The specific purpose of the programme is to develop the capacity of ADB and DMC officials from selected DMCs to:
+The specific purpose of the programme is to develop the capacity of ADB and DMC officials to:

 - build relevance in curriculum – alignment with national socio-economic development and the future economy;

 - consider strategies that improve learning quality and the measurement of learning outcomes — navigating through a plethora of new age pedagogies;

 - learn from global knowledge and best practices in teacher preparation and what best performing education systems are doing;